librsync/librsync/README.md

 distribute binary patches to programs, or sync directories to a server or between peers.

-This tree also produces the @ref rdiff command-line tool that exposes the key operations of librsync: generating file signatures, generating the delta from a signature to a new file, and applying the delta to regenerate the new file given the old file.
+This tree also produces the \ref page_rdiff that exposes the key operations of
+librsync: generating file signatures, generating the delta from a signature to a new file, and applying the delta to regenerate the new file given the old file.

 librsync was originally written for the rproxy experiment in delta-compression for HTTP.